-- you are older than 35 years - you drink alcohol daily (see "Taking [TB405 trade name] with food and drink") - you have a long-term liver disease - you use recreational drugs by injection (e.g. heroin).
+- you are older than 35 years - you drink alcohol daily (see "Taking [TB173 trade name] with food and drink") - you have a long-term liver disease - you are a user of injection drugs (e.g. heroin).

 If any of these apply to you, your health care provider will test for liver problems more often.
-If serious liver problems develop your health care provider may recommend you to change your treatment and stop taking [TB405 trade name].
+If serious liver problems develop your health care provider may recommend you to change your treatment and stop taking [TB173 trade name].

 Peripheral neuropathy (tingling in the hands and feet) is the most common side effect of isoniazid (see "Possible side effects").
-If you have kidney or liver problems, you may be at increased risk of experiencing isoniazid side effects including peripheral neuropathy.
+If you have kidney problems, you may be at increased risk of experiencing isoniazid side effects including peripheral neuropathy.
 You may also be more likely to get peripheral neuropathy if you are malnourished, have diabetes, are dependent on alcohol, have HIV infection, are an infant or teenager, or are pregnant or breastfeeding.
 Your health care provider will check on you regularly if any of these apply.

-Your health care provider may recommend that you take vitamin B6 (pyridoxine) while you are being treated with [TB405 trade name], since it reduces the risk of developing peripheral neuropathy.
+Your health care provider may recommend that you take vitamin B6 (pyridoxine) while you are being treated with [TB173 trade name], since it reduces the risk of developing peripheral neuropathy.

-It is important that your health care provider knows about any illness you get, even when you think it is not related to tuberculosis infection or your medicine.
+It is important that your health care provider knows about all your signs of illness even when you think they are not related to tuberculosis infection or your medicine.